RootMyTV/RootMyTV.github.io/README.md

 ### Step #1 - Social login escape (stage1.html)

-Having some initial programmatic control of the TV via SSAP we can execute any application present on the TV.
+Having some initial programmatic control of the TV via SSAP, we can execute any application present on the TV.
 All cross-application launches can contain an extra JSON object called `launchParams`.
 This is used to eg. open a system browser with specific site open, or launch a predetermined YouTube video.
 Turns